Advocacy in Action: Increasing Public Awareness of Dysphagia

 Financial Disclosures:

-• Receiving a fee for speaking at this educational symposium from NWIF, Inc.
+• Receiving a speaking fee from NWIF, Inc. for this educational symposium.

 Non-Financial Disclosures: